The Climate Data Steering Committee

 Policymakers and regulators need reliable data on greenhouse gas emission reductions to measure progress and develop public policy.

-The Climate Data Steering Committee (CDSC) was established by French President Emmanuel Macron and UN Special Envoy on Climate Ambition and Solutions Michael R. Bloomberg in June 2022 in response to the global climate data challenge.
-The CDSC aims to accelerate and help build a broadly accessible foundation of high-quality climate data that is critical to delivering the net-zero transition.
+The Climate Data Steering Committee (CDSC) was established by French President Emmanuel Macron and UN Special Envoy on Climate Ambition and Solutions Michael R. Bloomberg in June 2022 to improve access to standardized climate data.
+The CDSC works to ensure that key company-level data disclosed by the private sector is accessible for use by a broad set of stakeholders.

 Hear from Members of the Committee